shivasiddharth/GassistPi/README.md

 Change volume up/down:
 Hey Google, Chromecast Volume Up/Down

-Set Volume:
-Hey Google, Set/Change Chromecast volume to (1 to 10)

 ************************************************
 ## **CCONTROLLING MEDIA by VOICE**
 ************************************************
-You can change volume and pause or resume the radio/YouTube Stream/Google Music by voice.
+You can change volume and pause or resume the Radio/Google Music by voice.
 Pausing:
 Hey Google, Pause Media  (Entire phrase **Pause Media** is the trigger)